nativewind/nativewind/README.md

 * :sparkles: compatible with RN style objects
 * :sparkles: Server Side Rendering (SSR) on Web (including responsive styles)

-## Why?

-* Readable: All classes follow the same convention
-* Themeable: Use a consistent them across your applications
-* Reusable: Share components between applications

 Already using another RN library for Tailwind?
 [Find out why you should switch.](./docs/library-comparision.md)

 ## Install